DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

        - The data owner has ultimate responsibility for data belonging to an organization and is typically the CEO, president, or another senior employee
        - Data owners are more likely to ask that those responsible for control selection identify a standard to use if they are not also acting as business owners.
        - The data owner is responsible for determining who needs to know what and the data that they are responsible for.
        - The data owner then determines who should have access to that data.
+This would include assigning access to individuals based on their roles or attributes.
        - The data owner is also responsible for determining the data’s classification level.
 This would then allow the owner to assist in identifying any additional security controls that are needed to protect that data.
        - They are responsible for classifying the data that they own as well as assisting with or advising the system owners on security requirements and control selection
        - The data owner is the person responsible for classifying data, delegates selection of the required controls for each classification to system owners, and selecting baseline security standards for the organization.
        - Data owner roles is ultimately responsible for due diligence in protecting the company's data.
 They may be liable for negligence if they fail to perform due diligence in establishing and enforcing security policies to protect and sustain sensitive data.
        - data owner is the person respsonible for classifying, categorizing, and permitting access to the data; the data owner is the person who is best familiar with the importance of the data to the business
        - The data owner sets the rules for use and protection of data.
 In a DAC system, they decide who gets access.
+           - 🛰️**GDPR**: Data Owner has overarching responsibility for data and compliance under the GDPR
+           - A data owner is ultimately responsible for data and controls its classification, labeling, and disclosure.
+           - This is often the CEO or other senior management.
    - 🔴**System owner**: controls the computer storing the data; usually includes software and hardware configurations and support services (e.g. cloud implementation)
     - system owners are responsible for the systems that process the data
     - The system owner creates the system security plan,